The Mediterranean Diet - probably the healthiest diet in the world

 1. There is no such thing as a single Mediterranean Diet, any more than there is a single United States Diet.
 People on the South shore of the Mediterranean in Algeria, Libya, Morocco and Egypt, do not really eat an identical diet to the inhabitants of the North shore between Barcelona and Naples.

-2. The fats of the Barcelona to Naples inhabitants are not saturated – little consumption of cows’ dairy or beef and lamb is evident historically.
-The fats are most usually cold-pressed olive oil, nut oils and fish oils.
+2. The fats of the Barcelona to Naples inhabitants are not saturated – coconut oil is unheard of - the fats are most usually cold-pressed olive oil, nut oils and fish oils.

 The Mediterranean Diet details – How to live illness-free, longer